Hyp-ed/hyped-2018/README.md

 * Protect your `develop` and `master` branch.

     _Why:_
-    > It protects your production-ready branches from receiving unexpected and irreversible changes. read more...
-[Github](https://help.github.com/articles/about-protected-branches/) and [Bitbucket](https://confluence.atlassian.com/bitbucketserver/using-branch-permissions-776639807.html)
+    > It protects your production-ready branches from receiving unexpected and irreversible changes.
+Read more on [Github](https://help.github.com/articles/about-protected-branches/) and [Bitbucket](https://confluence.atlassian.com/bitbucketserver/using-branch-permissions-776639807.html)

-* Write good commit messages
+* Write good commit messages.
+Write in imperative mood style and capitalise the messages.

     ## Getting started

 * Checkout a new feature branch.
-The prefix of the branch should be the standard short subteams names (nav, state, etc.)
+The prefix of the branch should be the standard abbreviation of your subteam (nav, state, etc.)
     ```sh
     git checkout -b <subteam_feature>
     ```